Manhunt in the City

+As the investigation progresses, Vannucchi becomes increasingly isolated and is subtly encouraged by authority figures to take justice into his own hands.
+His obsession leads him down a path of vigilantism, blurring the line between victim and aggressor.
+The film ultimately reveals that his actions are manipulated for political ends, resulting in tragic consequences and the punishment of an innocent man.

 Manhunt in the City (L'uomo della strada fa giustizia), also known as The Manhunt, is a 1975 Italian poliziottesco film directed by Umberto Lenzi.
 It was co-written by Dardano Sacchetti and has a score by Bruno Nicolai.